Attention-aware Semantic Communications for Collaborative Inference: Introduction

 To enhance communication efficiency in our framework, we propose two primary strategies: 1) attention-aware patch selection, which involves selectively transmitting only the most relevant patches of the image, and 2) entropy-aware image transmission, where the decision to transmit the image to the server is determined by the level of uncertainty or confidence in the edge device's initial inference. \begin{itemize} \item \emph{Attention-aware patch selection}: In cases where the edge device needs to transmit the image to the server, our strategy is to transmit only the essential patches that are crucial for classification, rather than the entire image.
-This selective transmission approach is guided by the \emph{attention scores} from the \emph{class token}~\cite{Dosovitskiy2021image} to the image patches, as processed by the tiny model.
+This selective transmission approach is guided by the \emph{attention scores} from the \emph{class token} to the image patches, as processed by the tiny model.
 These attention scores indicate the relevance of each patch to the classification task.
-We investigate several techniques to effectively select these key patches based on the attention scores, showing that the tiny model is capable of accurately identifying the most informative patches, even in cases where it may not classify the image correctly.
-Our experimental results validate that this approach enables the base model to maintain its classification accuracy, although it processes only selectively transmitted patches.
-Hence, attention-aware patch selection can effectively reduce the communication cost between the edge device and the server while maintaining classification accuracy.
+We investigate several techniques to effectively select these important image patches using attention scores.
+A crucial finding is that the tiny model is capable of accurately identifying the essential patches for the inference task, even when the client classifies the image incorrectly.
+Our experimental results validate that this approach enables the server model to maintain its classification accuracy, although it processes only selectively transmitted patches.
+Hence, our attention-aware patch selection can effectively reduce the communication cost while achieving the classification accuracy of the server model.